configcat/docs/website/docs/sdk-reference/java.md

 ```

 ### Map
-You can configure the SDK to load your feature flag & setting overrides from a `Map<String, Object>`.
+You can set up the SDK to load your feature flag & setting overrides from a `Map<String, Object>`.
 ```java
 Map<String, Object> map = new HashMap<>();
 map.put("enabledFeature", true);